maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 MSR Doc manipulation operations are performed through simple REST calls.
 The service providers can perform these operations and receive the respective responses on the outcome of each.
-Note that service consumers are also allowed to retrieve Xml document information through the getXml operation.
+Note that service consumers are also allowed to retrieve Doc document information through the getDoc operation.

 ![MSR Doc Interface Operations Sequence Diagram](materials/docintseqdiagram.drawio.png)